keyboardio/Kaleidoscope/docs/codebase/code-style.md

 **Definition**

-When a sub-class inherits from a base class, it includes the definitions of all the data and operations that the parent base class defines.
-In practice, inheritance is used in two major ways in C++: implementation inheritance, in which actual code is inherited by the child, and [interface inheritance](#interfaces) , in which only method names are inherited.
+When a sub-class inherits from a base class, it includes the definitions of all the data and operations that the base class defines.
+In practice, inheritance is used in two major ways in C++: implementation inheritance, in which actual code is inherited by the child, and [interface inheritance](#interfaces), in which only method names are inherited.

 **Pros**